mikahraman/RentACar-NLayered-API/README.md

 # Car Rental API (RentACar - N-Tier Architecture)

-This project is built according to the main capstone for the **"Software Developer Training Camp" (Engin Demiroğ)**.
+This project was built according to the main capstone for the **"Software Developer Training Camp" (Engin Demiroğ)** in 2024.
 This car rental backend service designed to demonstrate enterprise application development principles.
 This projects also demonstrates building scalable and maintainable applications using a clean **N-Tier (Layered Architecture)**, .NET 8, Entity Framework Core, and SOLID principles.

 ## Main Features